mlab817/faqs/src/bureau-of-plant-industry/what-are-the-measures-and-initiatives-being-done-by-bpi-to-address-food-safety.md

 ---
  title: What are the measures and initiatives being done by BPI to address Food Safety?

-tags: ["measures","initiatives","done","bpi","address","food","safety"]

  ---

-### Bureau of Plant Industry
+## Bureau of Plant Industry

-## What are the measures and initiatives being done by BPI to address Food Safety?
+# What are the measures and initiatives being done by BPI to address Food Safety?

  - Conduct of three (3) Virtual Public Consultation for some Draft Food Safety Regulations;